 Coloring Book Pages to download of African-Americans (Grades 2-6) Students will enjoy learning about famous black figures from the past while they color – each page features a short blurb about the person's accomplishment.
 Included are Dr. Mae Jemison, Rosa Parks, Jackie Robinson, George Washington Carver, and more. https://www.teachervision.com/african-american-history/coloring-book-african-americans-slideshow

-Celebrate Women's History Month this March by checking out these resources:
+Celebrate Women's History Month every March by checking out these resources:

 WHYY, the Fresh Air Archive Interviews The immensely popular daily national radio show, created in Philadelphia, with host Terry Gross has a special collection for Women’s History Month, called “She Leads: Trailblazers of the Past, Present and Future.”
 It contains 20 different interviews spanning four decades, covering a huge range of topics, from DC Comics to queer identity politics.